microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

     _The downloaded blob_

 You now have containers to hold input and output and a collection of color images in the input container.
-The next step is to update the Python script used to process the images.
+The next step is to update the Python script that will be used to process the images.

 <a name="Exercise3"></a>
-## Exercise 3: Prepare the Python script
+## Exercise 3: Prepare the Python script ##

 With the SLURM cluster up and running and the images uploaded to blob storage, you are now ready to modify the Python script that processes the images with information enabling it to access the storage account.
 The script is named **slurmdemo.py** and is located in this lab's "resources" directory.
 You can use any text editor that you're comfortable with.
 There is no need to be concerned about how line breaks are encoded, because after uploading these scripts to the cluster's master node, you will run a utility to insert Linux-style line breaks into each script.